A common question about Solo 401k eligibility is: Can I contribute to a Solo 401k if I also have a 401k plan at my day job?

 Solo 401k vs. Regular 401k — Investment Options & Roth Accounts

-Some Solo 401k plans come with a Roth option and let you invest in almost any asset class like stocks, ETFs, real estate, and even crypto.
+Some Solo 401k plans come with a Roth option and let you invest in almost any asset class like stocks, ETFs, and real estate.

 A regular 401k on the other hand, is often managed by your employer, has fewer investment choices, and is usually limited to ETFs or mutual funds.
 Some workplace plans may not offer a Roth option at all.